 Once you complete the optimization of your site, search engines will crawl and rank your site.
 If you optimized it correctly your website will eventually show up when customers search your chosen keywords.
 You need to optimize your website.
 If you don’t then it’s like making an extravagant and delicious Insta-worthy cake and not posting any photos of it.
 If your site isn’t optimized, then potential customers won’t see it.
 And you won’t make any sales.
 It’s that simple.

-Pro Tip: It takes time for your site to rank so don’t expect it to be number one over night.
+Pro Tip: It takes time for your site to rank so don’t expect it to be number one overnight.
 If you have tried your hand at SEO and haven’t moved up in rankings consider getting professional help.

 If you’re familiar with SEO you have probably heard of PPC or pay per click.
 This is a paid form of search engine marketing.
 You are 100% in control of creating your ad and setting your budget.
 If you have the funds, you can show up number one in Google’s ad spaces for your keyword every single time.
 If you want to show up in search without burning a hole in your pocket you will need to research your keywords and build your ads so that they resonate with potential customers.
 If you are able to do this you will be rewarded with qualified leads who are ready to make a purchase.
 The thing about PPC is that if people are searching for a product you sell and they click on your Google ad, they are already ready to convert.

 Digital marketing includes sponsored ads as well as remarketing.
-A sponsored advertisement is when a brand pays to promote their social media post.
+A sponsored advertisement is when a brand pays to promote its social media post.
 Your overall goal is to have a customer see your ad and covert, meaning they make a purchase.
 Remarketing ads should definitely be a part of your digital marketing strategy.
 They can help attract those customers who have failed to make a purchase after either clicking on your ads or adding something to their cart.

-Posting video is popular for showing customers how products work or giving them a sneak peak.
+Posting video is popular for showing customers how products work or giving them a sneak peek.
 Blue Bottle Coffee shows a video of some of their products including coffees and their cold brew bottle.

 Make your ads interesting.
 Sometimes it’s not enough to just post a photo with a caption when you are trying to sell your product or service.
 It can get lost amongst the millions of daily posts.
 Make your photos fun and exciting!
-Get customers to do a double take.
+Get customers to do a double-take.
 The longer you can hold their attention, the higher your chances of getting conversions.

 If your company doesn’t have the skills or budget to pull off an ad campaign like Chaco, consider upping your design game.
 Castor Pollux created a 3D effect with their ad for pet food.
 They did this by simply designing around the chicken to make its head appear to pop through the screen.
 Small touches like this can grab users’ attention and hold it just long enough for them to consider clicking through to see more.